zhiyuanc1718/css-selectors/README.md

 <img src="images/yellow-diamond-1.png" alt="yellow diamond">
 ```

 We can use a sibling CSS selector to move the yellow diamond.
+This one is a little tricky, so we'll give you this one.
 In `css/gems.css`, replace the text `/*selector for yellow diamond goes here */ ` with `#ocean + img`.
 This CSS selector will first look for an HTML tag with the id `ocean`, and then for an `img` tag immediately following.

 Save your changes and refresh in the browser.
 Yellow diamond complete. &#10003;